oliviernam/DevOps-Training-intermediate/cloudone-container-control/knowledge.md

 You might wonder, what all the above has to do with Cloud One...

-So, the answer is quite easy - Container Security effectively registeres a service as a validating webhook, whereby the policies the user did create within the Cloud One console are evaluated by a some Lambdas and a built-in Open Policy Agent.
+So, the answer is quite easy - Container Security registeres a service as a validating webhook, whereby the policies the user did create within the Cloud One console are evaluated by a some Lambdas and a built-in Open Policy Agent.

 ![alt text](images/architecture.png "Container Security Architecture")